adrianspeyer/VanExtend/Plugins/UtilityLinks/README.markdown

 <b>/dashboard/utility/update</b>: Run this after upgrading/updating Vanilla Forums <br />
 <b>/dashboard/role/defaultroles</b>: While set by default sometimes you need to modify these roles.
 Proceed with caution!<br />

 Note: This plugin will only work for forum admin.
+To modify, change permsissions to "Garden.Settings.Manage".